RxFaction/Northstar-Mainframe/README.md

 -Viewers connect and receive the remote stream via WebRTC.

--Integrated chat system for interaction between participants.
+-Integrated chat system rhat broadcasts messages to all clients.

 GETTING STARTED

--Clone this repository:
+-Clone this repository or download newest release:

 https://github.com/RxFaction/Northstar-Mainframe.git

 -Install dependencies:

-npm install ws
+In Powershellx86: npm install ws

 -Start the signaling server + HTTP server via PowerShell x86:

-node index.js
+node index.js (in one instance)

-npx http-server
+npx http-server (in a separate instance)

 Switching between streaming from PCtoPC and PCtoOther device is enabled by commenting in/out lines 147 & 148.
-You will have to change the local IP to your own local IP.
+You will have to change the local IP to your own local IPV4 address.

 -If attempting PCtoPC, in your browser open two tabs and go to *http://localhost:8080/index.html* on each tab.